douglascvas/node-boot/README.md

 ## Contribute
 Do you want to contribute?
-Please send a pull request... let's make it great!
+Please open an issue or send a pull request... let's make it great!